… builds capacity

 - potential Sustainable Development Goals and New Urban Agenda theme/focus for projects

-Preference will be given to cities that can indicate initial interest by Regional and National Governments.
+Preference will be given to cities that can indicate initial interest by Regional (State or Provincial) Governments and National Governments.

 - In-kind contribution: a dedicated Development Leader to be the focal point for the city.
 This involves a minimum of 2 days effort a week.
 An executive level champion in the organisation is also required to provide senior support and guidance throughout the two-year period.

 - Financial contribution: USD$20,000 per year for two years.
-This financial contribution can be reduced depending on supporting contributions from regional, national and international partners to support the city participants.
-This financial contribution is required for capacity building, coordination of partners and support services.
+This financial contribution can be reduced depending on supporting contributions from local, regional, national and international partners to support the city participants.
+Partners can be from government, private sector and civil society organisations.
+This financial contribution is required for facilitation, capacity building, coordination of partners and research and student support services.

 What is the ‘City Partnerships’ Process?